thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 ## User accounts

-Mac OS X is a multi-user operating system which means it manages one or more user accounts.
-Each user account on Mac OS X has a **full name** and an **account name**.
+macOS is a multi-user operating system which means it manages one or more user accounts.
+Each user account on macOS has a **full name** and an **account name**.

 ### The full name